Remote state preparation by multiple observers using a single copy of a two-qubit entangled state: Definition and functionality of the scenario of RSP by multiple sequential observers

-If the chosen state is not from the equatorial circle of the Bloch sphere, then Alice allows the state without rotation depending upon the down outcome and rejects the state corresponding to the up outcome.
-When Alice rejects the state to consider for RSP without altering her system, then she only takes the optimal classical strategy (by picking random pure states from the same non-equatorial circle of the Bloch sphere as given in case\ref{case2}) to count the fidelity of preparing an unknown state from a non-equatorial circle of the Bloch sphere (i.e. $f_{cl}^{\max}(\theta \neq \frac{\pi}{2})$).
-Alice rejects the system, because she knows that, RSP can never be implemented deterministically corresponding to the up outcome and she takes the classical strategy because she does not know beforehand, whether Bob$^1$ and she share a quantum channel or not, without calculating the average RSP-fidelity by considering all the possible outcomes.
-Whereas the down outcome corresponding to the sharp measurement at Bob$^1$'s side implies the possibility for the deterministic RSP where making use of Alice's subsystem (unknown to her) for the estimation of RSP-fidelity is no different than choosing an unknown pure state randomly from the non-equatorial plane of the Bloch sphere.
-In most of the cases, the occurence of selecting or rejecting the state by Alice is random and is associated with probability $\frac{1}{2}$ (i.e. for $\theta \neq \frac{\pi}{2}$).
-And it is true for all the cases considered in our work.
-Hence this is linked with RSP which is successful for 50\% times.
+If the desired state $|\psi^i\rangle$ is not chosen from the equatorial circle of the Bloch sphere (i.e. $\theta \neq \frac{\pi}{2}$, $0< \theta < \pi$), the conversion $|\psi^i_{\bot}\rangle \rightarrow |\psi^i\rangle ~\forall i$ or vice-versa, is impossible for Alice to implement under any unitary operation without knowing $|\psi^i\rangle$.
+However, the measurement statistics of the desired state can still be reproduced at Alice's side by assuming the swap between the outcomes, i.e. (up $\rightarrow$ down) and (down $\rightarrow$ up), {\it a priori}.
+Here Alice allows the state without rotating it when she receives the down outcome via CC from Bob$^i$ and does not consider the CC for preparing the desired state (i.e. $|\psi^i\rangle$) corresponding to the up outcome communicated by Bob$^i$ as she is aware from the knowledge of the polar angle $\theta$, that she can not deterministically prepare $|\psi^i\rangle$ by applying $\sigma_z$.
+When Alice rejects the state without altering her subsystem for the up outcome, she takes our classical strategy by picking a random pure state from the fixed non-equatorial circle of the Bloch sphere which gives a maximum of $f_{cl}^{\max}(\theta \neq \frac{\pi}{2})$ as the fidelity of preparing an unknown state.
+On the other hand, Alice uses the quantum strategy to evaluate the RSP-fidelity corresponding to the down outcome.
+During preparation of $|\psi^i_{\bot}\rangle$ from a specified circle of the Bloch sphere, the action of Alice gets reversed depending upon the outcome of measurement up/down as communicated by a Bob.
+Moreover, Alice does not know at any instant whether she and Bob$^i$ share a quantum channel or not, and hence, she applies the above post-selection method uniformly for all the Bobs corresponding to RSP from non-equatorial plane of the Bloch sphere.
+The occurrence of selecting or rejecting the state by Alice is associated with probability $\frac{1}{2}$.
+Hence, this scenario leads to the RSP of 50\% success.